manuxi/SuluEventBundle/README.md

     </div>
 {% endfor %}
 ```
-At the moment the template for the single event is located here
+The template for the single event is located here
-`templates/pages/event.html.twig`
+`templates/pages/event.html.twig`.
+Since the seo and excerpt tabs are available in the event editor,
+meta information can be provided like it's done as usual when rendering your pages.

 ## 🧶 Configuration
 There exists no configuration yet.
 I'm on it :)